 The ERP software available today features advanced reporting options and business analysis capabilities.
 This can help you better understand how your business is performing, market trends and customer preferences.
 By accessing analytical reports and performance metrics, you and your management team can work together to tweak strategies that aren’t working and come up with new ones.
 ERP software can also play a vital role in inventory management, tying together key metrics across your organization.
-[Find out why customer analytics are so important.]

-FYI: The components of the best ERP system for your company will depend on the needs of your business.
+The components of the best ERP system for your company will depend on the needs of your business.
 It’s important to identify your organization’s biggest challenges before looking for ERP software.

 How do I choose and implement ERP software?